Have you had trouble using clear acrylic stamps blocks (stamps mounted on clear blocks) before? Would you like some tips on how to use them?

 Use even, all over pressure when stamping with clear

 block stamps to get a complete image.
 This is especially important when you are using a large image.

-Use the paper piercing mat, a face-down mouse pad or a piece of thin foam under your cardstock while stamping with the clear block stamps.
-The cushioning can help to produce a clearer image (I find this works with wood mounted stamps as well) as long as you use a light touch, but the clear mount and wood mount stamps already have cushioning rubber on them while the photopolymer ones do not.
+Use the paper piercing mat, a face-down mouse pad or a piece of thin foam under your cardstock while stamping with the photopolymer stamps.
+The cushioning can help to produce a clearer image.
+I find this works with wood mounted or clear block stamps as well as long as you use a light touch, but the clear mount and wood mount stamps already have cushioning rubber on them while the photopolymer ones do not.

 Here is a video from Stampin' Up! showing how to use the acrylic blocks with clear-mount stamps:

 Now you should be all set for using your clear acrylic stamps blocks.

 Let me know how you go and if you have any more questions, I will see if I can answer them for you.

 PaperCraftCentral.com is a participant in the Amazon Services LLC Associates Program, and affiliate advertising program designed to provide us with earn fees to link to Amazon.com and affiliated sites.